A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Randomized Greedy Sensor Selection

 \end{corollary}

-\textit{Remark:} Since the proposed scheme is a randomized algorithm, Theorem \oldref{thm:card} and Corollary \oldref{col:mse} state that the expected MSE associated with the solution returned by Algorithm \oldref{alg:greedy} is a multiplicative factor $\alpha$ away from the optimal MSE.
+\textit{Remark 3:} Since the proposed scheme is a randomized algorithm, Theorem \oldref{thm:card} and Corollary \oldref{col:mse} state that the expected MSE associated with the solution returned by Algorithm \oldref{alg:greedy} is a multiplicative factor $\alpha$ away from the optimal MSE.
 Notice that, as we expect, $\alpha$ is decreasing in both $c$ and $\epsilon$.
 If $f(S)$ is characterized by a small curvature, then $f(S)$ is nearly submodular and randomized greedy algorithm delivers a near-optimal scheduling.
 As we decrease $\epsilon$, $\alpha$ increases which in turn results in a better approximation factor.
+In the limit, if $\epsilon = e^{-k}$, then $\alpha = 1-e^{-\frac{1}{c}}-\frac{e^{-k}}{c}$ corresponds to the approximation factor of the greedy algorithm.
+Notice that the negligible term $-\frac{e^{-k}}{c}$ stems from the specific analysis that we employed to treat the randomization step of Algorithm 1.
+In fact, one can show $\alpha = 1-e^{-\frac{1}{c}}$ for the greedy algorithm by following a similar argument as that of the classical analysis given in \cite{nemhauser1978analysis}.

-\textit{Remark:} The computational complexity of the greedy method proposed in \cite{shamaiah2010greedy} is ${\cal O}(knm^2)$.
-Hence, our proposed scheme provides a reduction in complexity by $k\slash \log(\frac{1}{\epsilon})$ which may be particularly beneficial in large-scale networks.
+\textit{Remark 4:} The computational complexity of the greedy method for sensor selection that utilizes the efficient recursions given in Proposition \ref{p:mono} to find the marginal gains is ${\cal O}(knm^2)$.
+Hence, our proposed scheme provides a reduction in complexity by $k\slash \log(\frac{1}{\epsilon})$ which may be particularly beneficial in large-scale networks, as we illustrate in our simulation results.

-Recall that $f(S)$ is not submodular \cite{olshevsky2017non}.
-However, in the statements of Theorem \oldref{thm:card} and Corollary \oldref{col:mse} we assumed that it has a bounded maximum element-wise curvature.
-In Theorem \oldref{thm:curv} below, we state that a probabilistic theoretical upper bound on the maximum element-wise curvature of $f(S)$ exists in scenarios where at each time step the measurement vectors $\a_j(t)$'s are i.i.d. random vectors.

-\begin{theorem} \textit{Let $\mathcal{C}_{max}$ be the maximum element-wise curvature of $f(S)$, i.e., the objective function of sensor scheduling problem.
-Let $\a_j(t)$ be independent zero-mean random vectors with covariance matrix $\sigma_a^2\I_m$ such that for all $j$, $\|\a_j(t)\|_2^2\leq C$.
-Then, for all $q>0$ with probability